 Since 2011, Mark Pedowitz has served as president of The CW Network, which under his guidance, is home to critically acclaimed and popular series such as “Arrow”, “The Flash” and “Supernatural” as well as the award-winning comedies “Jane the Virgin” and “Crazy Ex-Girlfriend”.”
 Mark previously served as president of ABC Studios, producing such hits as “Lost”, “Desperate Housewives” and “Grey’s Anatomy”.
 He formerly served as executive vice president for the ABC Television Entertainment Group.
 Mark is currently a board member of BMI, a non-profit music rights organization.
 He has also served on the boards of the Academy of Television Arts and Sciences and the Hollywood Radio & Television Society.
 In 2016, Mark was inducted into the Broadcasting & Cable’s Hall of Fame.

 A versatile mezzo-soprano, Tina’s repertoire runs the gamut from opera to jazz.
 She has performed as a soloist with the Akron Symphony Orchestra and the Cleveland Pops Orchestra under the direction of Carl Topilow.
-Her most recent foray was a cabaret at Cain Park’s Alma Theater, Angie and Tina Sing the Great American Song Book.
-Cleveland metropolitan area performances include Christmas Present in The Christmas Carol Rag, Motormouth Maybelle in Hairspray, and Rosa in Respect.
-She was featured as Power Woman in Menopause the Musical, which enjoyed a two-year run at Playhouse Square’s 14th Street Theatre.
+Her most recent performances were at Porthouse Theatre as Armelia in Ain’t Misbehavin’ and Medda in the area premiere of Newsies.
+Cleveland metropolitan area performances include Motormouth Maybelle in Hairspray, Rosa in Respect and Power Woman in Menopause the Musical, which enjoyed a two-year run at Playhouse Square’s 14th Street Theatre.
 Tina originated the role of Pontius Pilate’s wife in the premiere of The Gospel According to Broadway at the Hackney Empire Theatre (London, England).

 Artistic Director and Conductor, Cleveland Pops Orchestra